Eran Shemer, DVM — Chief of Staff

 While providing personal and compassionate care, Dr. Shemer continuously strives to keep the hospital on the cutting edge of medical advances.
 He has a special interest in surgery, internal medicine, and ultrasound.
 With unflagging enthusiasm, he values the chance to help animals and make positive changes in the lives of pet owners.

-Dr. Shemer recently settled in Mansfield with his wife, toddler, and dog companion of the last 12 years, Shirly.
-In May 2011, the Shemers also welcomed the newest member of their family, a baby girl.
-In his free time, Dr. Shemer enjoys cycling, hiking, and spending time with his family.
+Dr. Shemer resides in Storrs with his wife, two young children, and dog companion of the last 15 years, Shirly.
+In his free time, he enjoys cycling, hiking, and spending time with his family.

 Dianne Beal, DVM

-Dr. Beal originally hails from upstate New York and earned her undergraduate degree from the College of St. Rose in Albany.
-She received her DVM degree from Iowa State University and completed a portion of her training in the UK.
+Dr. Beal originally hails from upstate New York and earned an undergraduate degree from the College of St. Rose in Albany.
+She received a DVM degree from Iowa State University and completed a portion of her training in the United Kingdom.
 Following graduation, Dr. Beal completed a small animal internship at Regional Veterinary Referral Center in Springfield, Virginia and has worked locally in small animal practice since returning to her home in Connecticut.
 While she enjoys many aspects of veterinary medicine, she has a soft spot for the older patients and has an interest in dermatology.

 Dr. Beal now resides in North Stonington with her husband Clayton, her beloved hound Dobby, and her black and white cat Holstein.
 In her spare time, she enjoys the outdoors, belly dance, ballroom dance, good books and movies, and making and selling jewelry.
 Dr. Beal is thrilled to join the team at North Windham Animal Hospital and looks forward to meeting and being of service to our clients and their beloved pets.